-People are often introduced to the University through the written word, either in our publications or on our website.
-We want them to concentrate on our messages and not be distracted by inconsistencies in style, spelling, or even punctuation.
+People are often introduced to the University through the written word, either in our publications or website.
+We want them to focus on our messages and not be distracted by inconsistencies in style, spelling or even punctuation.
 This editorial style guide provides a set of standards to help you in your communications with our external audiences so they are consistent, accurate and reflect well upon the University.

 The University of Akron Style Guide is to be used as a reference for names, terms and information specific to the University.
-It also includes guidelines for general terminology and points of style.
-For additional information, the current edition of the Associated Press Stylebook and Briefing on Media Law is the primary reference work for questions of style.
-The Chicago Manual of Style, 15th Edition, is a secondary reference.
+It also includes guidelines for general and electronic terminology and points of style.
+The current edition of the Associated Press (AP) Stylebook and Briefing on Media Law is the primary source for this guide and the reference for all questions not answered herein.
+The current edition of The Chicago Manual of Style is a secondary reference.

-Akron — UA's alumni magazine, published three times a year.
+Akron e-Magazine – The University’s electronic magazine for alumni, published three times a year.